urbanspr1nter/nesthing/docs/PPU.md

 ## Memory-Mapped I/O

-As discussed previously, the CPU, PPU and discussed later, APU, all share the same data bus.
-The CPU makes a request to some address in memory for I/O, and the controller is reads the address to see where the data byte hould be pulled from: RAM, hardware register, etc. All data bytes flow through the same bus.
+As previously discussed, the CPU, PPU and will be discussed later, APU, all share the same data bus.
+The CPU makes a request to some address in memory for I/O, and the controller reads the address to see where the data byte hould be pulled from: RAM, hardware register, etc. All data bytes flow through the same bus.

 Because of this, the CPU and PPU aren't directly connected to each other, per se, but rather connected to the common data bus where the data is manipulated by memory address reads and writes.